Abstract representations of events arise from mental errors in learning and memory: Results

+In combination, our experimental observations indicate that people are sensitive to the higher-order architecture of transition networks.
+But how do people infer abstract features like community structure from sequences of stimuli?
+In what follows, we turn to the free energy principle to show that a possible answer lies in understanding the subtle role of mental errors.

-\section{Network effects reveal errors in graph learning}
+\subsection{Network effects reveal errors in graph learning.}

-Thus far, we have implicitly assumed, as is common, that humans maintain an internal representation $\hat{A}$ of the transition structure, where $\hat{A}_{ij}$ represents the expected probability of transitioning from node $i$ to node $j$.
+As humans observe a sequence of stimuli or events, they construct an internal representation $\hat{A}$ of the transition structure, where $\hat{A}_{ij}$ represents the expected probability of transitioning from node $i$ to node $j$.
 Given a running tally $n_{ij}$ of the number of times each transition has occurred, one might na\"{i}vely expect that the human brain is optimized to learn the true transition structure as accurately as possible.\cite{Stachenfeld-01, Momennejad-01} This common hypothesis is represented by the maximum likelihood estimate,\cite{Boas-01} taking the simple form

-To see that human behavior does not reflect maximum likelihood estimation, we note simply that Eq. (\ref{MLE}) provides an unbiased estimate of the transition structure;\cite{Boas-01} that is, the estimated edge weights in $\hat{A}^{\text{MLE}}$ are evenly distributed about their true value $0.25$, independent of the higher-order transition structure.
+To see that human behavior does not reflect maximum likelihood estimation, we note that Eq. (\ref{MLE}) provides an unbiased estimate of the transition structure;\cite{Boas-01} that is, the estimated transition probabilities in $\hat{A}^{\text{MLE}}$ are evenly distributed about their true value $0.25$, independent of the higher-order transition structure.
 Thus, the fact that people's reaction times depend systematically on abstract features of the network marks a clear deviation from maximum likelihood estimation.
 To understand how higher-order network structure impacts people's internal representations, we must delve deeper into the learning process itself.

 Consider a sequence of nodes $(x_1, x_2,\hdots)$, where $x_t\in \{1,\hdots,N\}$ represents the node observed at time $t$ and $N$ is the size of the network (here $N = 15$ for all graphs).
 To update the maximum likelihood estimate of the transition structure at time $t+1$, one increments the counts $n_{ij}$ using the following recursive rule,